oxctl/spring-security-lti13/README.md

 ## Spring Security OAuth2

-This library uses [Spring Security](https://spring.io/projects/spring-security) and it's OAuth code as it's basis.
+This library uses [Spring Security](https://spring.io/projects/spring-security) and it's OAuth code as its basis.

 ## Using